Continuing Education + Workforce Development

 - A student who withdraws by the last business day before the first class meeting is entitled to a full refund.

-- No refund will be made after the first class meeting of the course except in the case of serious illness or other extenuating circumstances, at the discretion of the Director of Extended Studies.
+- No refund will be made after the first class meeting of the course except in the case of serious illness or other extenuating circumstances, at the discretion of the Director.

 The College reserves the right to cancel or limit class size.